On the Bogolyubov-Ruzsa lemma: Basic properties of Bohr sets

 \section{Basic properties of Bohr sets}

-Following \cite{JBRoth2} we use a slight generalization of the traditional notion of Bohr set, letting the width parameter vary according to the character.
+Following \cite{bou::1} we use a slight generalization of the traditional notion of Bohr set, letting the width parameter vary according to the character.
 The advantage of this definition is that the meet of two Bohr sets in the lattice of Bohr sets is then just their intersection.

-Throughout the section we let $G$ be a finite abelian group and $\mu_G$ denote the Haar probability measure on $G$.
+Throughout the section we let $G$ be a finite (compact) Abelian group.
 A set $B$ is called a \emph{Bohr set} if there is a \emph{frequency set} $\Gamma$ of characters on $G$, and a \emph{width function} $\delta \in (0,2]^\Gamma$ such that

 Technically the same Bohr set can be defined by different frequency sets and width functions; we make the standard abuse that when we introduce a Bohr set we are implicitly fixing a frequency set and width function.